Serving One Another: A 3-Day Marriage Planનમૂનો

 Only Jesus Christ can help us deal with the depravity that leads us to be selfish, arrogant, and disobedient.
 He has promised to do for us what we are powerless to accomplish on our own.
 Let’s talk about that.

-·Do you think selfishness is a problem in our marriage?
+- Do you think selfishness is a problem in your marriage?

-Father, we admit our sinful and selfish ways.
-We look to You for forgiveness and healing.
+Father, I admit my sinful and selfish ways.
+I look to You for forgiveness and healing.
 Thank You for Your mercies.
-We need Your power to change— and we reach for it together.
+I need Your power to change.
 Amen.

 About this Plan

-“Me-me-me-me-me-me-me….”
-Often sung as a vocal warm-up, this phrase also can characterize the attitude of one who places his or her own desires before others’ needs.
-How would our relationships, especially with our spouses, look different were we to set aside our wants and turn our intentions to what would address the needs of or bring delight to our husband or wife?
+Have you heard the vocal warm-up, “Me-me-me-me-me-me-me….”?
+This phrase can also characterize the attitude of one who places his or her own desires before others’ needs.
+How would our relationships, especially with our mates, be different if we set aside our wants and prioritized their needs instead?—or just did some acts of kindness for no reason other than to bring delight to our husband or wife?

 More